zloyby/interview-test-4f/OR-CandidateTesting/README.md

 # CoffeePlanner

-Would like to investigate some new frameworks, as used in 'OR' company:
+Would like to investigate some new frameworks used in 'OR' company:
 * Helidon
 * MicroProfile (Config, Health, Metrics, Fault Tolerance)
 * EclipseLink (JTA, JPA)